-In hockey, there are many statistics that are used to track how well a player or team is playing.
-A lot of these statistics are unique to hockey which makes understanding them harder for a fan that wants to learn more about the game.
-Learn more about all of them and what they mean here!
+Many statistics are used to track how well a player or team is playing in hockey.
+A lot of these statistics are unique to hockey, which makes understanding them harder for a fan that wants to learn more about the game.
+Read on to learn about the statistics recorded in hockey.

 Overtime losses in hockey refer to games that a team loses after regulation has ended.
 This means that the game ends in a tie and needs extra time to decide a winner.
 These games can end in either overtime or a shootout if overtime also ends in a tie.
 When a team records an overtime loss, they are rewarded with one point in the standings.

-Penalty minutes are the total amount of time that a player spends in the penalty box for committing an infraction.
-This time could be the result of a major penalty, minor penalty, or a game misconduct.
+Penalty minutes are the total amount of time that a player spends in the penalty box for committing penalties throughout a game or season.

 Time on ice in hockey is a statistic that records how many minutes and seconds a player records on the ice.
 This statistic is important because many shifts in hockey last one minute or less.

-Plus-Minus rating in hockey tells how many times a player has been on the ice for his teams goals and the others teams goals.
-A player is awarded a plus when they are currently recording time on ice and their team scores a goal.
+Plus/minus rating in hockey tells how many times a player has been on the ice for their team's goals and the other team's goals.
+A player is awarded a plus when they are on the ice when their team scores a goal.
 On the other hand, if a player is on the ice and the other team scores, they are awarded a minus.
-These two numbers are put together to get a player's Plus-Minus rating.
+These two numbers are put together to get a player’s plus/minus rating.

 Empty-net goals are goals that are scored when the other team has pulled their goalie for an extra attacker in an effort to tie that game when they are losing late.
 These goals usually put the game out of reach, effectively ending the game.